|Type of medicine||Tetracycline antibiotic|

 - If you are using hormonal contraception (the 'pill'), the current advice (January 2011) is that additional contraceptive precautions such as condoms are not required during a course of this antibiotic unless you are sick or have diarrhoea.
 If you need further advice, speak to your doctor or pharmacist.

-- Minocycline may increase the sensitivity of your skin to sunlight.
-Use a sun block product to prevent this, especially in strong sunlight.
+- Oxytetracycline may increase the sensitivity of your skin to sunlight.
+Until you know how your skin reacts, use a sun block product to prevent this, especially in strong sunlight.

 - This antibiotic may stop the oral typhoid vaccine from working.
 If you are having any vaccinations, make sure the person treating you knows that you are taking this medicine.